Discretionary Trust - deed of variation (excluding foreign persons)

 Can I exclude a foreign person from receiving trust distributions?

 Yes, you can exclude 'foreign persons' from receiving distributions of income/capital from a trust by ensuring that the trust deed is carefully drafted in this way.
-The Cleardocs Deed of Variation (excluding foreign persons) can vary your existing trust deed in this way, but cannot assist you if a beneficiary specifically named in the trust deed is a 'foreign person'.
-You would need to obtain legal advice where this is the case.
+The Cleardocs Deed of Variation (excluding foreign persons) can vary your existing trust deed in this way.

 What if a foreign person is already named as a beneficiary in my deed?

-The Cleardocs Deed of Variation (excluding foreign persons) can vary your existing trust deed to exclude distributions of income/capital to 'foreign persons', but cannot assist you if a beneficiary specifically named in the trust deed is a 'foreign person'.
-You would need to obtain legal advice where this is the case.
+The Cleardocs Deed of Variation (excluding foreign persons) can vary your existing trust deed to exclude distributions of income/capital to 'foreign persons', including where a beneficiary specifically named in the trust deed is a 'foreign person'.

 Can I avoid foreign person surcharges simply by electing not to distribute to named beneficiaries in a given year?